 Hi, I’m Barry Grubb, and my plan is to become a full-time independent game developer.
 In this first post I’ll share a bit of my back story, and explain how I got to where I am right now.
 While it’s certainly no superhero origin story, I’ll try and keep it as interesting as I can!

-I’m 29 years old and soon my wife Nikki and I are going to be parents for the first time.
+I’m 29 years old and pretty soon my wife Nikki and I are going to be parents for the first time.
 Our baby is due in October, and nothing can express how excited we are about that.

-Years later at the height of the global recession I was made redundant, and by that time I was already feeling dejected with that industry.
-However I also felt like it was too late for me to retrain and get in to the industry that I really wanted to be in: games.
+About five years later at the height of the global recession I was made redundant, and by that time I was already starting to feel a bit dejected with the TV and movie industry.
+I wanted to be more creative, and not feel like a tiny cog in a huge machine any more.
+However I also felt like it was too late for me to retrain and get in to the industry that I knew I should have been in all along, which was the games industry.
 I now know that was a ridiculous way to look at things in my mid-twenties, but back then things seemed bleak, and financially I had to get another paying job as quickly as possible, rather than take the time to get good enough at any game-related skill to land a job in it.
-I drifted, and ended up where I am now, doing a decent enough job but not one that I really want.
+I drifted, and ended up where I am now, doing a decent enough job but not one that I really enjoy.